‘Westworld’ Season 2: How Do The Park Guns Work?

 Westworld is, presumably, set in the future as there are obvious gadgets — beyond the advanced robots known as hosts — that are far more advanced than our current technology.
 So, it seems likely that the guns contain some sort of device that can detect a human over a host when it is pointed at a target.
 Considering, in the same episode, viewers saw Charlotte Hale (Tessa Thompson) scanned for a chip that identified her as human, one could assume the guns in the Westworld parks follow this same sort of technology.

-But, what happens then?
+But what happens then?
 Does the gun switch its velocity depending on whether it has scanned a host or a human?
-Or, are the bullets none lethal to humans but are detected as lethal when they make contact with the hosts?
+Or are the bullets none lethal to humans but are detected as lethal when they make contact with the hosts?

-Westworld director, Richard Lewis, has explained to Entertainment Weekly that it is the gun, and not the host, which determines what happens next.
+Westworld director Richard Lewis has explained to Entertainment Weekly that it is the gun, and not the host, which determines what happens next.

 “They do slow down and create more of a bruise effect.
 There’s a safety mechanism that’s locked in when it’s on a human that it creates a different [velocity] for the bullet.”